miquelvir/lsds-2025/projects/1-hdfs/README.md

 - [Read](https://python.land/data-processing/working-with-json#How_to_read_a_JSON_file_in_python) the [number of replicas, `datanodes` and block size from `config.json`](#namenode-filesystem).

-- Read the file size and file name from the request body.
-[Help](https://fastapi.tiangolo.com/tutorial/body/).
+- Read the file size and file name from the [request body](https://fastapi.tiangolo.com/tutorial/body/).

 - Compute the number of blocks and assign them to `datanodes` using the [modulo-based policy](#block-and-replica-placement)